oskarkrawczyk/heyoffline/README.md

 # heyoffline.js
-Warn your users when their network goes down.
+Notify your users when their network goes down.
 Make sure they don't lose anything.

+## Features

+- Notify on general network outage
+- Notify only when users have unsaved form field states
+- Default, pretty generic, good looking styles

+[gif]

 ## Module
 ```JavaScript